-IIE encourages cost sharing, which may be in the form of allowable direct or indirect costs, as per 2 CFR 200, Subpart E - Cost Principles.
-The amount of identified in-kind and cost share contributions must be reasonable, allowable, and allocable to the program and in accordance with 2 CFR 200.306.
+IIE encourages cost sharing, and the amount of identified cost share must be reasonable, allowable, and allocable to the program and in accordance with 2 CFR 200.306.
 For auditing purposes, the contribution amount must be tracked by the Contractor and supporting documentation must be available to IIE upon request.